Backroads Trip Leaders: The Job & Lifestyle

 Additional Roles for Trip Leaders

-New leader schedules may include various roles beyond that of a Trip Leader.
-Depending on skills and geographic location, new leaders may also perform the role of Van Support Driver, Camp Chef or Camp Assistant.
-Some new hires have an equal mix of roles throughout their season and some are scheduled exclusively as Trip Leaders.
+New leader schedules include various roles beyond that of a Trip Leader.
+Depending on skills and geographic location, new leaders may also perform the role of Support Leader, Camp Chef or Camp Assistant.
+Most new Leaders have an equal mix of roles throughout the season.
 Factors that contribute to scheduling include our trip needs as well as leader aptitude, performance and expertise.
 New leader schedules will be discussed further in Training.

 Peak Season Availability